se-for-sci/se-for-sci.github.io/content/week7/task_runners.md

 #### Lint

-All Scikit-HEP developers should be using pre-commit directly, but this helps new users.
+Developers should be using pre-commit directly, but this helps new users.

 ```python
 @nox.session